-Cultural organizations shall make available up to four complimentary tickets per event, program, production, exhibition or other activity produced by the organization to the Office of Cultural Affairs Office of Arts and Culture for the purpose of allowing City staff to assess the management and operation of Cityowned facilities within their jurisdiction and to oversee City sponsored events.
+Cultural organizations shall make available up to four complimentary tickets per event, program, production, exhibition or other activity produced by the organization to the OAC for the purpose of allowing City staff to assess the management and operation of City-owned facilities within their jurisdiction and to oversee City sponsored events.
 This requirement applies to organization's regular programming only and not to special fundraising events.
-Additionally, the organization may provide free tickets to promotional activities to the Director for distribution to the general public at various OCA OAC facilities.
+Additionally, the organization may provide free tickets to promotional activities to the Director for distribution to the general public at various OAC facilities.